aimhigherweb/iec_website/content/patient-resources/vision-training-with-focusing-flippers.md

   * Focusing flippers (powers range from +/-2.00D down to +/-1.00D) from Innovative Eye Care
   * Innovative Eye Care near vision chart appropriate for your reading level
-  * Reading material of your choice with normal sized print for reading (eg a magazine, novel, school reading homework)
+  * Reading material of your choice with normal sized print for reading (eg magazine, novel, school reading homework)

 ![](vision-training-flippers.jpg)